-- it is held within a business model whose objective is to hold assets to collect contractual cashflows; and

-- its contractual terms give rise on specified dates to cashflows that are solely payments of principal and interest on the principal amount outstanding
+- it is held within a business model whose objective is to hold assets to collect contractual cashflows; and - its contractual terms give rise on specified dates to cashflows that are solely payments of principal and interest on the principal amount outstanding

-Financial assets - Subsequent measurement and gains and losses
+$Financial\ assets\ -\ Subsequent\ measurement\ and\ gains\ and\ losses$

 Financial assets at FVTPL These assets are subsequently measured at fair value.
 Net gains & losses including any interest or dividend income are recognised in the statement of profit or loss.
 Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is re- duced by impairment losses.
+The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in the income statement.
 Any gain or loss on derecognition is recognised in the statement of profit or loss.
-Equity investments at FVOCI These assets are subsequently measured at fair value.
-Dividends are recognised as income in the income statement unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are never reclassified to the statement of profit or loss.